w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 ## Table with multiple column headers in each column
 {:.ex}

 This table shows contact details for six suppliers.
-To avoid producing an overly wide table the first row has `<th>` cells identifying the first three supply firms and the fourth row has the `<th>` cells identifying the other three.
+To avoid producing an overly wide table, the first row has `<th>` cells identifying the first three supply firms and the fourth row has the `<th>` cells identifying the other three.
 To ensure that data cells are associated with the correct firm, each `<th>` cell has a unique `id` and each `<td>` cell has a headers attribute listing the `id` values that relate to it.

 {::nomarkdown}
 <%= sample_start %>